Godot’s audio processing code has been written with games in mind, with the aim of achieving an optimal balance between performance and sound quality.

 - It can be sidechained.
 This means it can reduce the sound level of one signal using the level of another audio bus for threshold detection.
 This technique is very common in video game mixing to “duck” the level of music or sound effects when voices need to be heard.

 - It can accentuate transients by using a slower attack.
 This can make sound effects more punchy.

-If your goal is to prevent a signal from exceeding a given amplitude altogether, rather that to reduce the dynamic range of the signal, a limiter is likely a better choice than a compressor.
-See below.
+If your goal is to prevent a signal from exceeding a given amplitude altogether, rather than to reduce the dynamic range of the signal, a limiter is likely a better choice than a compressor.

 EQ, EQ6, EQ10, EQ21¶

 Godot provides four equalizers with different numbers of bands.
 An equalizer on the Master bus can be useful to cut frequencies that the device’s speakers can’t reproduce well (e.g. a mobile phone’s speakers won’t reproduce bass content well).
 The equalizer effect can be disabled when headphones are plugged in.

 Filter is what all other effects processors inherit from and should not be used directly.

 These are filters that cut frequencies below a specific Cutoff frequency.
 HighPassFilter and HighShelfFilter are used to reduce the bass content of a signal.

 A limiter is similar to a compressor, but it’s less flexible and designed to prevent a signal’s amplitude exceeding a given dB threshold.
 Adding a limiter to the Master bus is a safeguard against clipping.

 These are the most common filters, they cut frequencies above a specific Cutoff frequency and can also resonate (boost frequencies close to the Cutoff frequency).
 Low pass filters can be used to simulate “muffled” sound.
 For instance, underwater sounds, sounds blocked by walls, or distant sounds.